-In 1972, Sweda attended night classes to obtain her real estate license.
-Upon graduation, she entered a male dominated industry and immediately began working with underserved groups after observing discriminatory practices in the field.
+Sharon Sweda has always fought for the underdog.
+The daughter of a UAW 425 worker, Sharon learned her political lessons at the kitchen table, watching her father review union-endorsed candidates.
+In 1972, she started attending night classes to obtain her real estate license.
+After graduating, she entered the industry and soon began working with underserved groups after observing discriminatory practices in the field.

-Sharon married Richard Sweda in 1987, and the two well-matched, energetic partners pulled together what few resources they had to start a real estate brokerage and building company.
-From there, Richard, a United Brotherhood of Carpenters and Joiners of America retiree, and Sharon grew their two-person real estate firm into a wellrespected, seven-branch firm of nearly 150 agents prior to its sale in 2004.
+Sharon married Richard Sweda in 1987, and the two pulled together what little resources they had to start a real estate brokerage and building company.
+Together, they were able to grow their small business into a seven-branch firm of nearly 150 agents, prior to selling their business in 2004.

 During her time as a real estate broker, Sharon served on both the local and state levels.
 She held office as the President of the Lorain County Association of Realtors, Chairman of the Board for the Cleveland Area Board of Realtors as well as the District Vice President for the Ohio Association of Realtors.